MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/learn-data/experiments/index.md

 ### Capabilities of PlayFab's Experiments

 PlayFab Experiments is a tailored solution for running experiments in your games.
-It is powered by Microsoft's internal experimentation platform which unlocks the best-in-class capabilities which are used by Minecraft, Azure, Office, Bing, and many other Microsoft products.
+It's powered by Microsoft's internal experimentation platform, which unlocks the best-in-class capabilities, which are used by Minecraft, Azure, Office, Bing, and many other Microsoft products.
-PlayFab Experiments empowers you by providing the following capabilities:
+PlayFab Experiments empower you by providing the following capabilities:
 -	Creation and management of multiple concurrent experiments with the (interactive and self-directing) user interface on PlayFab Game Manager and via scalable APIs.
 -	Targeting of the desired audience at random but in a controlled manner by making use of existing traffic.
 You can experiment over a segment and define the percentage of the target audience in each variant.
 -	Scheduling of experiments or to run immediately.